rgambord/c99-doc/doc/sections/17/index.rst

 .. _9899_Jp1:

+.. container:: snum

+   :ref:`1 <9899_Jp1>`

-:ref:`1 <9899_Jp1>` This annex collects some information about portability that appears in this International Standard.
+This annex collects some information about portability that appears in this International Standard.